Xilinx/Vitis-AI/docsrc/source/docs/workflow-model-development.rst

    Vitis-AI Integration With ONNX Runtime (Edge)

 In addition, the TVM compiler, TF Lite Delegate, and ONNX Runtime Execution Provider (Alveo only). :doc:`../docs/workflow-third-party` may also be used to enable support for operations that cannot be accelerated by the DPU.
-These third party solutions are of “beta” quality and offer limited support than the standard Vitis AI workflow.
+These third party solutions are of “beta” quality and offer more limited support than the standard Vitis AI workflow.

 .. _model_optimization: